General Terms and Conditions of Purchase

 20. ASSIGNMENT

 The Supplier may not assign all or part of the rights and obligations arising from the Contract to third parties without the prior written consent of the Purchaser, in any manner whatsoever, including via a sale of a business, a sale of a business unit, a contribution to a company or, where applicable, a partial contribution of assets or changes to the share capital or control of the Supplier involving more than 50% of the shares and/or voting rights whether by a transfer or transmission of rights in and to the Supplier or in or to a company controlling it or via a merger or a demerger.
-The Supplier shall impose on any assignees of the Contract, all obligations required to ensure the full performance of the Contract.
+The Supplier is required to impose, where applicable, on the assignees of the Contract, all obligations required to ensure the full performance of the Contract.
 The Supplier remains, in all cases, fully and jointly and severally liable to the Purchaser with the assignee for the performance of the Contract.

 The Purchaser reserves the right to assign or transfer the Contract to any third party of its choice.
 In such a case, it must inform the Supplier in writing.